 Will my insurance cover the the DRG system?

 The DRG stimulation system is typically covered by most major insurance plans.
-For a list of Insurance's that we do not accept follow this link.

 Will I be able to reduce my pain medications?